DIGIT Core

 • Tested with 3 vCPU (2 vCPU might work as well).

-Step 1: Install a Docker on the Host you provisioned for jenkins and Connect to the Host via SSH
+Step 1: Install a Docker on the Host you provisioned for Jenkins & Connect to the Host via SSH

-If you are using an host already has docker installed, you can skip this step.
+If you are using a host that already has docker installed, you can skip this step.
 Make sure that your host has enough memory.

-Installing Docker on Windows and Mac can be a real challenge, but possible: here we will see an efficient way by using linux machine.
+Installing Docker on Windows and Mac can be a real challenge, but possible: here we will see an efficient way by using a Linux machine.

 Prerequisites of this step:

-• I recommend to have direct access to the Internet: via Firewall, but without HTTP proxy.
+• I recommend having direct access to the Internet: via Firewall, but without HTTP proxy.

 Step 2: Download Jenkins Image